 You’ll be promoting products from different companies.
 Each successful sale will earn your commission.

-Affiliate Marketing gives you the freedom to choose the products that are suitable to your readership.
-This is why, you don’t require viral traffic to your blog to expect good income from affiliate marketing.
+Affiliate Marketing gives you the freedom to choose the products that are suitable for your readership.
+This is why you don’t require viral traffic to your blog to expect good income from affiliate marketing.

 Even a few thousand regular visitors can let you get going with reasonable affiliate profit.

-For more comprehensive comparision of Google Adsense and Affiliate Marketing:
+For a more comprehensive comparison of Google Adsense and Affiliate Marketing: